Simple, Fast, and Flexible Framework for Matrix Completion with Infinite Width Neural Networks: Acknowledgements

 \section{Acknowledgements}

-A.R., G.S., and C.U.~were partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), the MIT-IBM Watson AI Lab, and a Simons Investigator Award (to C.U.).
+A.R., G.S., and C.U.~were partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), the MIT-IBM Watson AI Lab, the Eric and Wendy Schmidt Center at the Broad Institute, and a Simons Investigator Award (to C.U.).
 M.B.~acknowledges support from NSF IIS-1815697 and NSF DMS-2031883/Simons Foundation Award 814639.